thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

-Extensions to finite strain elastoplasticity have been recently added as shown in Figure 1 which models a tensile test on a notched bar^[This case is adapted from a non-regression test of `Code_Aster` finite element solver, see @edf_ssna303_2011 for details].
+Extensions to finite strain elastoplasticity have been recently added as shown in Figure 1 which models a tensile test on a notched bar^[This case is adapted from a non-regression test of the `Code_Aster` finite element solver, see @edf_ssna303_2011 for details].

 ## `OpenGeoSys`

-OpenGeoSys (OGS) is a scientific open-source initiative for the numerical simulation of thermo-hydro-mechanical/ chemical (THMC) processes in porous and fractured media, inspired by FEFLOW and ROCKFLOW concepts and continuously developed since the mid-eighties, see ([@Kolditz:1990;@Wollrath:1990;@Kroehn:1991;@Helmig:1993;@kolditz_opengeosys:_2012;@Bilke2019]).
+OpenGeoSys (OGS) is a scientific open-source initiative for the numerical simulation of thermo-hydro-mechanical/chemical (THMC) processes in porous and fractured media, inspired by FEFLOW and ROCKFLOW concepts and continuously developed since the mid-eighties, see ([@Kolditz:1990;@Wollrath:1990;@Kroehn:1991;@Helmig:1993;@kolditz_opengeosys:_2012;@Bilke2019]).

-The OGS framework is targeting applications in environmental geoscience, e.g., in the fields of contaminant hydrology, water resources and waste management, geotechnical applications, geothermal energy systems and energy storage.
+The OGS framework is targeting applications in the environmental geosciences, e.g., in the fields of contaminant hydrology, water resources and waste management, geotechnical applications, geothermal energy systems and energy storage.